AIMultipleAIMultiple

 Galileo monitors standard metrics such as cost, latency, and performance while simultaneously enforcing safety checks to block harmful or non-compliant responses in real time.

-It goes beyond surface-level monitoring by identifying specific failure modes (for example, hallucination leading to incorrect tool inputs), tracing root causes across workflows, and recommending concrete improvements (for example, adding few-shot examples to demonstrate correct tool input).
+It goes beyond surface-level monitoring by identifying specific failure modes (e.g., hallucination leading to incorrect tool inputs), tracing root causes across workflows, and recommending concrete improvements (e.g., adding a few-shot example to demonstrate correct tool input).

 The platform combines traditional observability (latency, cost, performance) with AI-powered debugging and evaluation (hallucination detection, factual correctness, coherence, context adherence), offering actionable insights to improve agent and LLM behavior.